All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Have tried lifestyle modification without achieving sufficient improvement in their metabolic markers

 The choice of which GLP-1 medication to use depends on several factors: how much weight loss is needed, whether diabetes is present, insurance coverage, and whether the single-target (GLP-1 only) or dual-target (GIP/GLP-1) approach is more appropriate.
-Your provider can help navigate these options.
+Your provider can help manage these options.

 How to Talk to Your Doctor